johnjfox/Analytic_Enterprise/markdown/Jupyter_Notebooks.md

 - TAB will attempt to "auto-complete" whatever you're doing.
 What happens is context dependent.
     - it may simply complete the variable name, the function name or whatever it is that you were typing if it's unambiguous
     - If there are multiple ways to complete the text, then it will show you several alternatives.
 It may show a popup of the various alternatives for completing the text you were typing.
 This may variable names, it may be methods on an object (we'll cover objects later), etc. You can choose between these alternatives using either your mouse or by moving around with your arrow keys
-- Shift+TAB will show help popup for docstring
+- Shift+TAB will show a small popup containing help information.

 ### Some examples to play with.